Get on the Mesh

 target_port = 4242

-Save the file, restart Nomad NetBrowser, and try the Node Star hash above.
+Save the file, restart Nomad Navigator, and try browsing a known node hash.
 If a page loads, you're live on the mesh.

 STEP 03